-The client classes to the server shell can be found in package The com.espertech.esper.example.servershellclient. client shares the same configuration file as the server shell.
+The client classes to the server shell can in be found package The com.espertech.esper.example.servershellclient. client shares the same configuration file as the server shell.
 Run "run_servershellclient.bat" (Windows) or "run_servershellclient.sh" (Unix) to start the JMS producer client that includes a JMX client as well.